muhark/nn-tutorial/part1/lecture.md

 - How to learn from data with **optimization**.
 - How and why "ensembling" neurons is powerful.

-- _An "engineer's intuition" for modelling data._
+- _An intuition for an "engineer's approach" to modelling data._

-## Format

-- Lecture
-- Supplementary Code Book: <ADD LINK HERE>
-	- Contains same ideas as lecture
-	- Implements these ideas in `PyTorch`

 ## tl;dr (Lecture in One Slide)

 1. **Neural networks** are basically nested regression models with discontinuities.
+2. **Loss gradients** link model parameters to the overall accuracy of the model.
-2. **Backpropagation** is a technique that allows us to calculate the loss gradient of every parameter in a network.
+3. **Backpropagation** is a technique that allows us to calculate the loss gradient of every parameter in a network.
-3. **Loss gradients** link model parameters to the overall accuracy of the model.
 4. **Gradient descent** is an algorithm for updating parameters using loss gradients to improve accuracy.
 5. By "stacking" neurons and introducing discontinuities, we can learn complex patterns in data.